-EKG screening

-The screening EKG, when done as a referral from an Initial Preventive Physical Exam (IPPE), is only covered once during a beneficiary's lifetime.
+EKG screening The screening EKG, when done as a referral from an Initial Preventive Physical Exam (IPPE), is only covered once during a beneficiary's lifetime.
+In-Network: There is no coinsurance, copayment, or deductible for an EKG screening visit.
+Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition In-Network: Emergency Services \$120 copayment - Emergency Room A medical emergency is when you, or any other prudent layperson with an Provider and Professional Services \$0 copayment

-Emergency care

-Emergency care refers to services that are:

-- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition